 16. Bitcoin Fake Protest

-Why it worked: Bitcoin’s goal was achieved; a massive group took to the streets of Manhattan chanting in unison, turning heads in a city of over 8 million.
-The idea behind the odd-sounding stunt was to gain the attention of people who have not yet invested in Bitcoin.
-While this is undoubtedly a risky stunt that gambles with negative press, it did manage to garner serious attention from the public.
+Why it worked: Years later, we can see that Bitcoin’s goal was achieved.
+The idea behind the stunt was to gain the attention of people who have not yet invested in Bitcoin.
+While this is undoubtedly a risky stunt that gambles with negative press, it did manage to garner serious attention from the public—and publicity.

-17. D.C.
-Comics Release of “The Death of Superman”
+18. D.C.
+Comics Release of ‘The Death of Superman’

 D.C.
 Comics released news of “The Death of Superman” in 2018, causing an uproar among its massive fan base.
-Deaths in comics are commonplace, but death of Superman was an out-of-this-world concept.
-It’s still uncertain as to whether it was officially a marketing stunt, but it’s very likely that it was; controversial reveals often are.
+Deaths in comics are commonplace, but the death of Superman was an out-of-this-world concept.
+It’s still uncertain as to whether it was officially a marketing stunt, but it’s very likely that it was—controversial reveals often are.

 Why it worked: The strange PR stunt of using flies as messengers seemed like something out of a fiction novel, making a lot of sense for a book publisher.
 The odd idea effectively got the attention it was seeking and generated a lot of interest in the publisher at the book fair.
 It’s a good example of thinking outside the box and creating a buzz with limited resources.

 In an effort to increase public awareness of hunger and starvation, the Israeli Food Book distributed dinner plates across the city, setting them in sewer grates like a dish rack, with the message “too many people eat on the streets.”
 The low-cost publicity stunt provides evidence that creativity can overcome a low budget for landing publicity.

 Why it worked: By bringing the marketing campaign to the streets in an obscure way, the nonprofit effectively captured the attention of locals, bringing awareness to their message.
 In return, the cause received an increase in public donations.

 Frequently Asked Questions (FAQs)